Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 5. novocaine

 Task 13.
-A high level of serum amylase can be in all conditions, except for:
+High levels of serum amylase can occur in all conditions except:

 1. rupture of a pancreatic cyst